aptos-labs/move-vscode-extension/README.md

 ### Flycheck

-Checks code in the editor after saving the document.
+Checks code in the editor after saving the document by running `aptos move compile`.

 To enable, specify in your `settings.json`:
 ```json5